toonvdm/bridging-cognitive-maps/README.md

 ```
 pip install -r requirements.txt
 ```
-and install the repo dependencies by running
+and install the repo in editable mode by running:
 ```
-python setup.py install
+python setup.py develop
 ```

 The figures of the papers assume that trained models, and dataset are in the `data` folder, located in the project root.
 They can be downloaded using this [link](https://drive.google.com/drive/folders/1zwax2Q12B2WlhYp9xXvYrqzcnvgh0Oy8?usp=sharing).